-Moreover, the parameter R_a is not present in definitions of δ , ε , k, and α .
-Hence, as noticed in [16], the amplitudes of signals generated by the circuit can be adjusted by a potentiometer at the element R_a .
-Changing R_a causes partial amplitude control regarding voltages v_1 and v_2 .
-Total amplitude control resulting in scaling all voltages v_0 , v_1 , and v_2 is achieved by modifying the parameter g of the memristor.
+Amplitude control may be useful in applications in which signals with predefined amplitudes are required.
+Note that ρ is inversely proportional to R_a and that R_a is not present in the definitions of δ , ε , k, and α .
+Hence, as noticed in [17], the amplitudes of signals generated by the circuit can be adjusted by a potentiometer at the element R_a .
+Changing R_a causes PAC regarding voltages v_1 and v_2 .
+The total amplitude control resulting in a uniform scaling of all voltages v_0 , v_1 , and v_2 is achieved by the modification of the parameter g of the memristor.